victorprincipe/genpot/README.md

 If you want to recreate the best performing direct-fit potential, you can open the notebook `Best_Direct_Fit_Potential.ipynb`.
 - This will be commented much less well than the `Best_Baselined_Potential.ipynb`, but it applies the exact same methodologies, and so if anything is unclear please look at that notebook and the comments.

+The `old_notebooks` directory contain messy notebooks related to developing general purpose potentials.
+The `Best_*` notebooks in the root directory contain the curated important information, but in case you would like to see the old ones for reference, they can be found here.
+In order to __properly execute these notebooks__, they will have to be __moved__ to the root directory!
-The `general_purpose_potential_part_x.ipynb` notebooks contain the process of developing/testing the direct-fit general-purpose potential.
+Within the directory, you will find the `general_purpose_potential_part_x.ipynb` notebooks, which contain the process of developing/testing the direct-fit general-purpose potential.
 - The first three notebooks create an initial potential
 - The notebooks thereafter have various tests/optimisations and create newer models from what I learnt, in order to improve performance
 - Again, please note that the `Best_X_Potential.ipynb` contain the methodology that led to the most performant potential